nyxsorcerer/nyxsorcerer.github.io/grimoire.nyxmare.world/Write Up/2024/Lamenote - irisCTF.md

 # Write Up
 ## TL;DR Solution

-The player need to chaining CSRF by creating note with all possible characters.
-After that, by making use of the search feature in app, if the search result is multiple it won't render the image.
+The player needs to change CSRF by creating a note with all possible characters.
+After that, by making use of the search feature in the app, if the search result is multiple it won't render the image.
 ## Detailed Explanation

 ### Reading the Code

-We were given two sources file, the admin bot and the application.
+We were given two source files, the admin bot and the application.
 ![[Screenshot 2024-01-21 at 13.47.32.png]]
 ![[Screenshot 2024-01-21 at 13.48.02.png]]